alanmitchell/bmon/docs/source/system-performance-with-high-loading.rst

     100 GB Storage space
     512 MB Application Memory

-although these values have increased over time without an associated price increase.
+These values have increased over time without an associated price increase.
 The CPUs on one server are quad-core 3.4 GHz Intel Xeon processors.
 The Linux-reported load values while this simulation occurred averaged about 2.6, a value typical for Webfaction servers.